Eel Sauce

 The beauty of this sauce is just how versatile it is.
 Because it has characteristics similar to BBQ sauce, you can use it in a plethora of ways.
 Here are some ideas:

 • As a marinade.
-Brush over some chicken breast, pork chops, or any protein of choice.
+Brush over some air fryer chicken breast, air fryer pork chops, or any protein of choice.
+I clearly love using it in my air fryer recipes because the high heat and quick cooking time caramelizes the sauce so nicely.

 • In a stir-fry.
 Add a punch of flavor to your usual stir-fries by stirring through some of the sauce at the end of the cooking process.